Learn how to cut a pomegranate the easy way, with no stained cutting boards, no red-spattered shirts, no mess!

 Photo Credits: Elana Lepkowski

-The small bright red seeds are little flavor explosions, bursting with tart, sweet, and slightly earthy juice with each crunch.
-A cup of fresh pomegranate seeds is culinary gold: you can snack on them, toss them in salads, add them to stews or dips, or use them as a garnish for roast meat, cauliflower, and fish.
-You can even juice them to make pomegranate molasses or pomegranate martinis!
+What’s more, a cup of fresh, juicy pomegranate seeds is culinary gold.
+Toss them in salads, add them to chicken stew, use them as a garnish for roast meat, cauliflower, and fish–the list goes on!
+You can even juice them to make pomegranate molasses or pomegranate martinis (say less).

 Table of Contents